adambard/learnxinyminutes-docs/matlab.html.markdown

 %     7     8     9

 A(2,3) % ans = 6, A(row, column)
+A(6) % ans = 8
+% (implicitly concatenates columns into vector, then indexes into that)

 A(2,3) = 42 % Update row 2 col 3 with 42
 % A =